Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * **Mid Section**

-The Mid Section was tested for
+The Mid Section was tested for:

 1. Responsiveness across all device sizes.